dishfulwastaken/dishful-ui/README.md

      collabs property.

 - **Why not use more named constructors?**
   I have opted to use `static` methods in place of named constructors because it is not currently possible to provide type parameters in named constructors (if the parent class has generics).
 Another benefit is that optional parameters do not need to be passed.
 Instead of a mix, everywhere uses `static` methods instead of named constructors.

+- **How does the image uploading work in `DishfulEditablePicture`?**
+  [DishfulEditablePicture] will upload the file to the correct storage location and delegates the [Picture] storage to the consumer.

+  Different consumers will want to store their [Picture]s in different locations, whereas they all will use the [StorageService] to store the associated [XFile]s.

+  Similarly, [DishfulEditablePicture] with delete the file from the storage location and will delegate the deletion of the associated [Picture] object to the consumer.

 ### Notes